ahiemann/FileInformationExtractor/README.md

 from files in a (currently hardcoded) directory.
 Apache Kafka is used as a sink for these data.
 Then Apache Spark is used to create statistics about the extracted information.

-This data could in the context of document archive system that allows to find a document by searching for keywords or metadata of the document, e.g. using Elasticsearch in the backend.
+This data could be used in the context of a document archive system that allows to find a document by searching for keywords or metadata of the document, e.g. using Elasticsearch in the backend.

-The Apache Kafka instance has to be started anually using "docker-compose -f zk-single-kafka-single.yml up" in the "kafka" directory of the project.
+The Apache Kafka instance has to be started manually using "docker-compose -f zk-single-kafka-single.yml up" in the "kafka" directory of the project.